History of the Vancouver Canucks: 40th anniversary season and 2011 Stanley Cup run

-Advancing to the Stanley Cup Finals for the first time since 1994, the Canucks opened the fourth round against the Boston Bruins with a 1–0 win in Game 1.
+Advancing to the Stanley Cup Final for the first time since 1994, the Canucks opened the fourth round against the Boston Bruins with a 1–0 win in game one.
 Winger Raffi Torres scored the winning goal with 18.5 seconds remaining.
-In the following game, the Canucks won 3–2 in overtime with Burrows scoring the winner 11 seconds into the extra frame, making it the second fastest overtime goal in Stanley Cup Finals history.
-As the series shifted from Rogers Arena to TD Garden for Games 3 and 4, Boston tied the series with 8–1 and 4–0 victories.
-Game 3 marked the highest score by one team in a Finals game since the Avalanche defeated the Panthers in 1996.
+In the following game, the Canucks won 3–2 in overtime with Burrows scoring the winner 11 seconds into the extra frame, making it the second fastest overtime goal in Stanley Cup Final history.
+As the series shifted from Rogers Arena to TD Garden for games three and four, Boston tied the series with 8–1 and 4–0 victories.
+Game three marked the highest score by one team in a Finals game since the Avalanche defeated the Panthers in 1996.
 During the contest, the Bruins lost first-line forward Nathan Horton for the remainder of the series when he suffered a serious concussion from a late hit by Canucks defenceman Aaron Rome, who received a four-game suspension as a result.
-Returning to Vancouver for Game 5, the Canucks won 1–0 for a 3–2 lead in the series with a goal from late-season acquisition Maxim Lapierre in the third period.
-With an opportunity to win the Stanley Cup in game 6 in Boston, Vancouver lost Game 6 by a 5–2 score to extend the series to a game 7.
+Returning to Vancouver for game five, the Canucks won 1–0 for a 3–2 lead in the series with a goal from late-season acquisition Maxim Lapierre in the third period.
+With an opportunity to win the Stanley Cup in game six in Boston, Vancouver lost game six by a 5–2 score to extend the series to a game seven.
 The Bruins' first four goals occurred in a span of 4 minutes and 14 seconds during the first period, setting a Finals record for the fastest four goals scored by a team (surpassing the previous mark of 5 minutes and 29 seconds set by the Montreal Canadiens in 1956).
-In game 7 the Canucks were shut out by the Bruins, 4–0 for a 4–3 defeat in the series, giving the Bruins their first Stanley Cup in 39 years.
+In game seven, the Canucks were shut out by the Bruins, 4–0 for a 4–3 defeat in the series, giving the Bruins their first Stanley Cup in 39 years.